 FOR IMMEDIATE RELEASE Feb.
 1, 2012

-The investigation was conducted by the United States Marshal’s Task Force, the Beckley Police Department and the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+The Raleigh County Sheriff’s Department conducted the investigation.
 Assistant United States Attorney John File is in charge of the prosecution.

 # # #